-He is the author (with Bart Beaty) of The Greatest Comic Book of All Time: Symbolic Capital and the Field of American Comic Books and editor (with Stuart R. Poyntz and Jamie Rennie) of Scene Thinking: Cultural Studies from the Scenes Perspective.
+Benjamin Woo researches popular media industries and audiences with a focus on those oriented to the contemporary “geek” or “nerd” subculture.
+He is the author of Getting a Life: The Social Worlds of Geek Culture, co-author (with Bart Beaty) of The Greatest Comic Book of All Time: Symbolic Capital and the Field of American Comic Books, and co-editor (with Stuart R. Poyntz and Jamie Rennie) of Scene Thinking: Cultural Studies from the Scenes Perspective.

 Woo, Benjamin, Stuart R. Poyntz, and Jamie Rennie (eds.).
 2016.
 Scene Thinking: Cultural Studies from the Scenes Perspective.
 First published as Cultural Studies 29(3).

 Woo, Benjamin.
 2015.
 “Erasing the Lines between Leisure and Labor: Creative Work in the Comics World.”
 Spectator 35 (2): 57–64.

 Kenneth Huynh and Benjamin Woo.
 2015. “‘Asian Fail’: Chinese Canadian Men Talk about Race, Masculinity, and the Nerd Stereotype.”
-Social Identities: Journal for the Study of Race, Nation and Culture 20 (4–5): 363–78. doi:10.1080/13504630.2014.1003205.
+Social Identities: Journal for the Study of Race, Nation and Culture 20 (4–5): 363–78. doi:10.1080/13504630.2014.1003205

 Woo, Benjamin.
 2012.
 “Understanding Understandings of Comics: Reading and Collecting as Media-Oriented Practices.”
-Participations: Journal of Audience & Reception Studies 9, no. 2: 180–99. participations.org/Volume%209/Issue%202/12%20Woo.pdf
+Participations: Journal of Audience & Reception Studies 9 (2): 180–99. participations.org/Volume%209/Issue%202/12%20Woo.pdf

 Woo, Benjamin.
 2012.
 “Alpha Nerds: Cultural Intermediaries in a Subcultural Scene.”
-European Journal of Cultural Studies 15, no. 5: 659–76. doi:10.1177/1367549412445758.
+European Journal of Cultural Studies 15 (5): 659–76. doi:10.1177/1367549412445758

 Woo, Benjamin.
 2011.
 “The Android’s Dungeon: Comic-Bookstores, Cultural Spaces, and the Social Practices of Audiences.”
-Journal of Graphic Novels and Comics 2, no. 2: 125–36. doi:10.1080/21504857.2011.602699.
+Journal of Graphic Novels and Comics 2 (2): 125–36. doi:10.1080/21504857.2011.602699.

 Woo, Benjamin.
 2016.
 “To the Studio!
 Comic Book Artists: The Next Generation and the Occupational Imaginary of Comics Work.”
 In Cultures of Comics Work, edited by Casey Brienza and Paddy Johnston, 189–202.
 New York: Palgrave Macmillan.